-Part VII allows the Chief Health and Safety Officer ("the Chief Officer") to grant a certificate disapplying the requirements for examination, testing and inspection set out in regulation 8 and the Schedule in respect of equipment, occupier's installation or gas appliance and flue (as the case may be) specified in an application.
+Part VII allows the Chief Health and Safety Officer ("the Chief Officer") to grant a certificate disapplying the requirements for examination, testing and inspection set out in regulation 29 and Schedule 2 in respect of equipment, an occupier's electrical installation or gas appliance and flue (as the case may be) specified in an application.
 A certificate may only be given where the Chief Officer is of the opinion that the disapplication will not prejudice the safety of any person operating the equipment etc. or any other person likely to be affected by its operation.
 The certificate may only disapply the relevant requirement for a period of up to 30 days, and may not disapply any other health and safety requirement (and, in particular, the requirement to keep the equipment etc. in a safe condition and good working order).

-Part VIII - the Court of Appeal, and the registration of legislation
+Part VIII - the Court of Appeal

 The provisions in Part VIII enable the Court of Appeal to conduct its proceedings remotely, and enable a Judge of Appeal to be sworn into office by the Royal Court constituted by the Bailiff sitting alone.
-They also make clear, for the avoidance of doubt, that to avoid the need for the Jurats to gather together, the Bailiff sitting alone may register Orders in Council and other instruments on the Register of the Island.